 PRINCIPAL INVESTMENT STRATEGY.
-The trust seeks to provide investors with current income and the possibility of capital appreciation by investing in an unmanaged, diversified portfolio of foreign and/or domestic equity securities which may include common stocks, American Depositary Receipts, equity interests in master limited partnerships ("MLPs"), and common stock of real estate investment trusts; preferred securities; and common stock of target-maturity exchange-traded funds ("ETFs") with each ETF investing substantially all of its assets in foreign and domestic corporate bonds.
-Under normal market conditions, at least 80% of the trust's net assets will be invested in publicly traded foreign and/or domestic equity securities, preferred securities, and common stock of exchange-traded funds which invest substantially all of their assets in foreign and domestic corporate bonds.
+The trust seeks to provide investors with current income and the possibility of capital appreciation by investing in an unmanaged, diversified portfolio of preferred securities plus common stock of target-maturity exchange-traded funds ("ETFs") with each ETF investing substantially all of its assets in foreign and domestic corporate bonds.
+Under normal market conditions, at least 80% of the trust's net assets will be invested in preferred securities.